thoni56/c-xrefactory/doc/c-xrefactory.md

 > projects.

-## ReferenceDB
+### ReferenceDB

 The main part of C-xrefactory are the 'ReferenceDB'.
-Each project has its references stored in special files specified by the user.
+Each project has its references stored in special files specified by options.
 They contain information about your project sources.
 In particular, information about all symbols, their linking properties, place(s) of definition and all usages.
 The ReferenceDB can be split into any